BoE to help smaller lenders compete better in mortgage market

 UK finance minister George Osborne has given the Bank of England, whose Prudential Regulation Authority regulates lenders, a new, extra remit to boost competition.

-BoE Deputy Governor and PRA Chief Executive Andrew Bailey said that one way to fulfill this remit will be to help new banks compete better in offering home loans.
+BoE Deputy Governor and PRA Chief Executive Andrew Bailey said that one way to fulfil this remit will be to help new banks compete better in offering home loans.

 Currently, large banks like HSBC and Barclays can use their own models for calculating how much capital to set aside against mortgages.
 Smaller lenders must use a method set out by regulators, known as the standard approach.